- Grand theft is taking money or property over a certain dollar value.

-Stealing a car, taking money from your job, or stealing more than a few hundred dollars worth of property may be considered grand theft.
+Stealing a car, taking money from your job, or stealing more than a few hundred dollars worth of property may be considered grand theft, a serious crime.
 The penalties for criminal theft generally depend on the value of the property taken.
 Grand theft is usually charged as a felony, with penalties including jail time, fines, and a criminal record.

 When facing criminal charges for grand theft, it is important to know your rights and legal defenses.
-Your grand theft criminal defense attorney can advise you of your rights and help you build a strong defense.
+An experienced criminal defense attorney can give you legal advice about your rights after an arrest.

-Theft involves intentionally taking property or money of another.
-Theft charges are based on the property involved and the value of the property.
+Theft involves the unlawful taking of property or money of another.
+Theft or larceny charges can depend on the property involved and the value of the property.
 If the property value is under a certain amount, it may be petty theft.
 Theft of property over a certain amount is grand theft or grand larceny.
-Petty theft is often charged as a misdemeanor but grand theft is usually considered a felony.
+Petty theft is often charged as a misdemeanor, but grand theft is usually considered a felony.
 State law determines the amount of money that separates grand theft from petty theft.

 The value of the item taken may be based on the sales price or the fair market value.
 For example, if someone took a ring with a price tag of $1,000 but only got $100 for it at a pawn shop, they may still face grand theft charges because the value is $1,000.

-The penalties for grand theft or grand larceny may depend on several factors, including where the theft occurred.
-In some states, grand theft can be charged as a misdemeanor or as a felony.
+The penalties for grand theft auto or grand larceny may depend on several factors, including where the theft occurred.
+In some states, grand theft can be a misdemeanor or a felony.
 As a misdemeanor, the penalties may include:

 Other factors that could increase the penalties for criminal theft charges include:

 If you are facing grand theft charges, you have legal rights and defenses.
-There are many possible legal defenses for grand theft charges, including:
+There are many possible legal defenses for grand larceny crimes, including:

-Mistaken identity: Many people are just at the wrong place at the wrong time.
-Eyewitnesses are not always reliable and may point out an innocent person who just looks similar to the person who committed the theft.
-Someone should not have to face jail just because they looked like someone else.
+Many people are just at the wrong place at the wrong time.
+Eyewitnesses are not always reliable and may point out an innocent person who looks similar to the person who committed the theft.
+You should not have to face jail because you look like someone else.

-No intent to keep the property: If the defendant never intended to keep the property, they may have a defense to theft charges.
+If you never intended to keep the property, you may have a defense against theft charges.
 In some states, there are separate grand theft auto and joyriding charges.
-If the defendant only intended to take the car for a short ride, they may be charged with a lesser charge of joyriding instead of grand theft auto.
+If you only intended to take the car for a short ride, you may face a lesser charge of joyriding instead of motor vehicle theft.

-No intent to steal: Theft requires an intent to deprive the owner of the property.
+Theft requires an intent to deprive the owner of the property.
 If you had no intent to steal, you should not be convicted of theft.
-Someone may have put stolen goods in your bag or car without your knowledge.
+If someone stole the car and sold it to you without your knowledge, you may have thought you were buying from the owner of the vehicle.
 Even if you are later found with the stolen property, you may have a defense to criminal theft charges.

-If you were arrested on grand theft criminal charges, talk to your experienced criminal defense attorney to help you understand your rights and options.
+If you were arrested on grand theft criminal charges, talk to a local criminal law defense attorney to understand your rights and options.